Liberatii/documentation/docs/pre_migration/assessment/index.rst

 **4.** Minimized statements that fail to translate in Liberatii Gateway

-As all information is either minimised or stripped the JSON files should contain no sensitive information.
+As all information is either minimized or stripped, the JSON files should contain no sensitive information.

 Prerequisites